fyngyrz/soyacro/README.md

 wrapped with HTML `<abbr>` tags and will include an expansion visible when one hovers a mouse pointer in a web browser.

-The result is generated into the lower text box when you press `submit`.
+The result is generated into the lower, read-only text box when you press `submit`.

 Copy the result and paste it into the soylentnews.org comment box \(or any other commenting system that allows the `<abbr>` tag.\)